rizwanswati/PhpSolr/README.md

 # PhpSolr
-This library can be used to integrate apache Solr with existing MySql database.
+This library can be used in integrating apache Solr with existing MySql database.

 ## Detail Usage:
 The basic usage of the library is below.